sora64/phelps-tech-blog/README.md

 ## Installation

 Make sure to intsall the appropriate packages by running "npm i" in the terminal.
 Also, update the .env file to include your MySQL shell login information.
-Alternatively, you could go to the deployed applications URL.
+Alternatively, you could go to the deployed application's URL.

 ## Usage